 Your support for Como Friends helps special projects and improvements grow at Como Park Zoo and Conservatory

-For more than 15 years, Como Friends has been the behind-the-scenes fundraising force at Como Park Zoo and Conservatory, transforming Minnesota’s most visited cultural destination to meet the needs of our 21st century visitors.
-From raising the roof on the Visitor Center that first united the historic Zoo and Conservatory, to improving animal care in progressive new habitats like Polar Bear Odyssey, Como Friends has raised more than $35 million in private support to preserve Como while protecting the “open door” policy that provides free admission to millions of Minnesotans every year.
+Since 2000, Como Friends has been the behind-the-scenes fundraising force at Como Park Zoo and Conservatory, transforming Minnesota’s most visited cultural destination to meet the needs of our 21st century visitors.
+From raising the roof on the Visitor Center that first united the historic Zoo and Conservatory, to improving animal care in progressive new habitats like Polar Bear Odyssey, Como Friends has raised more than $37.6 million in private support to preserve Como while protecting the “open door” policy that provides free admission to millions of Minnesotans every year.

 Here’s a look at some of the recent special projects your support has made possible:

 - Bringing Back the Butterflies: More than 93,000 visitors immersed themselves in Blooming Butterflies in summer 2016, learning all about the intersection between pollinators, plants and people.
 This popular interpretive garden will burst to life again in summer 2017, with funding from Como Friends.

 - Second Grade Field Trips: Thanks to you, every second grade classroom in the city of St. Paul is invited to take part in a free Como field trip—with round-trip transportation and conservation class included.
 Your support makes it possible to keep the Como field trip a Minnesota tradition shared across the generations.